 ⚠️ Watch out:

 Don't forget trimming loss!
-If you buy whole fish for €18/kg but have 45% trimming loss, you're actually paying €32.73/kg for the fillet.
-Calculate with that actual price.
+Buy whole fish for €18/kg but lose 45% to trimming?
+You're actually paying €32.73/kg for usable fillet.
+Use that real price in your calculations.

 Different margins for different dish types